TheArjunAgarwal/haskell2025/chapters-typ/ch05_lists.typ

 [0,1,1,2,3,5,8,13,21,34,...]
 ```

-Since we obviously cannot view the entirety of an infinite list, it is advisable to use `take` to view an initial section of the list, rather than the whole thing.
+Since we obviously cannot view the entirety of an infinite list, it is advisable to use the @code_of_take_from_list function `take` to view an initial section of the list, rather than the whole thing.

 == Exercises